 Plants respond to competition over light or soil resources by plastically modifying their phenotypes in various ways that can promote either competitive dominance, tolerance or avoidance.

-Contamination of soils with heavy metals poses major threats to human health and the environment.
-Phytoremediation is a low-cost and environmentally sustainable technique that utilizes plants to extract trace metals from contaminated soils.
+Soil pollution poses major threats to human health and the environment.
+Phytoremediation is a low-cost sustainable technique that uses plants for soil remediation.

 Plant Learning